Why earn an MS Health Administration?

 All courses will be scheduled after 4:30 p.m. to accommodate part-time students who are employed during the day.
 Most courses will be offered in the fall, spring and summer.
 Thus, students can accomplish their continuing education goals according to their own time schedule, whether accelerating or taking a more deliberate approach toward attaining a degree.
 The flexibility of this program accommodates everyone.

 Students applying for financial aid administered by Saint Joseph’s University must file the Free Application for Federal Student Aid (FAFSA).
 In order to be eligible for federal financial assistance, the applicant must be enrolled on a half-time basis (at least 6 credits per semester) and be a citizen of the United States or have permanent resident status.
 Information on Federal Direct Stafford Loans is available through through Hawk Central.
 Students are encouraged to visit the Student Records and Financial Services web site for current information pertaining to applying for aid.

 Are graduate assistantships available?

 We do offer assistantships; however, the availability varies from semester to semester.
 Applications are accepted year round but not reviewed until a there is a vacancy.
 The Assistantship includes tuition for 9 credit hours in spring and fall and a $6,000 annual stipend.
 There is no available funding for the summer, unless on special projects with department faculty.
-Application for assistantships can be obtained from the department administrative assistant, Denise Fenlon, who is located in 110 Post Hall.
-She can be reached at 610-660-2951 or by email at firstname.lastname@example.org.
+Applications for assistantships can be obtained from the department administrative assistant, Kathleen Donaher, in 110 Post Hall.
+Ms. Donaher can be reached at 610-660-2951 or by email at email@example.com.